Historikerstreit: "Where the Roads Part"

-Martin Broszat in an essay first published in Die Zeit on October 3, 1986, labeled Nolte an obnoxious crank and a Nazi apologist who making "offensive" statements about the Holocaust.
+Martin Broszat in an essay first published in ' on October 3, 1986, labeled Nolte an obnoxious crank and a Nazi apologist who making "offensive" statements about the Holocaust.
 Regarding Nolte's claim that Weizmann on behalf of world Jewry had declared war on Germany in 1939, Broszat wrote that Weizmann's letter to Chamberlain promising the support of the Jewish Agency in World War II was not a "declaration of war", nor did Weizmann have the legal power to declare war on anyone.
 Broszat commented, "These facts may be overlooked by a right-wing publicist with a dubious educational background, but not by the university professor Ernst Nolte."
 Broszat observed that when Hildebrand organized a conference of right-wing German historians under the auspices of the Schleyer Foundation in West Berlin in September 1986, he did not invite Nolte, whom Broszat observed lived in Berlin.
-Broszat suggested that this was Hildebrand's way of trying to separate himself from Nolte, whose work Hildebrand had praised so strongly in a review the Historische Zeitschrift in April 1986.
+Broszat suggested that this was Hildebrand's way of trying to separate himself from Nolte, whose work Hildebrand had praised so strongly in a review the ' in April 1986.
 Broszat wrote that Stürmer was trying to create an "ersatz religion" that was more appropriate for the pre-modern era than 1986, charging that Stürmer seemed torn between his commitment to democracy, NATO and Atlanticism vs. his call for history to serve as a unifying force for society.
 Broszat wrote that "Here the roads part", and argued that no self-respecting historian could associate himself with the effort to "drive the shame out of the Germans".
 Broszat ended his essay with the remark that such "perversions" of German history must be resisted in order to ensure the German people a better future.